"I ain't no foreigner... ain't nothing yeller 'bout me, but there is one color about me. It's a little red... that's right, I'm a redneck."

 Tony Two Toes: Don't make me hurt you, Mikey.

 - In the third The Naked Gun movie the protagonist Frank goes down a line of cabs trying to find someone who can relay an urgent message to Police Squad.
 The first two drivers do not speak English and do not understand what is being asked of them.
 When Frank looks into the third cab he sees a black guy dressed in traditional African clothes.
 Frank instantly dismisses him and abandons his attempts to radio for backup, leaving the driver to muse to himself "I wonder what the devil he wanted" in a British accent.

 - In the Troubleshooters series, one of the terrorists is a white, blond/blue-eyed guy from the Midwest, who relies on racial stereotyping to get away with murder, not to mention pin his latest crimes on the nice Middle Eastern gardener in the neighborhood.

-- The Green Mile play IS this, as the Huge Muscular Black Man who supposedly raped two young girls and killed them with his BARE hands actually has a heart of gold (and is innocent.)
+- In The Green Mile, the Huge Muscular Black Man who supposedly raped two young girls and killed them with his BARE hands actually has a heart of gold (and is innocent.)